 The best analogy I can come up with to describe what testosterone deprivation does to your body, is an automotive one.

 Disclaimer!
 These are not my own thoughts on how things work.
-This is a radical oversimplification, but it brings home the point I am trying to make on how and why opponents use the “male advantage in a male body” trope.
+This is a radical oversimplification, but it brings home the point I am trying to make on how and why opponents use the “male advantage because of a male body” trope.
 Exclusively limited to this upcoming radical intermezzo, assume that a man simply has “a better” body, than a woman would, or could.

 So, let’s say that a man’s body is a Lamborghini Aventador, a Ferrari F8, a Ford Mustang, or a Dodge Viper, pick one; I don’t care, I don’t know cars, I don’t drive, I literally Googled for a few super cars’ names.
 And it doesn’t matter, because a woman’s body is only a Honda Civic, a Honda CR-V, a Nissan Leaf, whatever, same Google, but this time for commuter cars.